n1o/study_notes/_sources/notes/markov_models.md

 ## Stationary distribution of a Markov chain

-We can interpret a markov chain as a stochasting dynamical system, where we hop from one state to another at each time step.
-In this case, we are ofthen interested in the log term distribution over states, which is known as the [stationary distribution](stationary_distrion.md).
+We can interpret a markov chain as a stochastic dynamical system, where we hop from one state to another at each time step.
+In this case, we are often interested in the log term distribution over states, which is known as the [stationary distribution](stationary_distrion.md).